Linear Model and Extensions: Asymptotic Normality of the OLS estimator

 \section{Asymptotic Normality of the OLS estimator}

-Intuitively, $ \xi_n$ is the sample average of some independent terms, and therefore, the classic Lindberg--Feller theorem guarantees that it enjoys a CLT under some regularity conditions.
+Intuitively, $ \xi_n$ is the sample average of some independent terms, and therefore, the classic Lindberg--Feller theorem (see Proposition \ref{prop::lf-clt} in Appendix \ref{chapter::limiting-theorems}) guarantees that it enjoys a CLT under some regularity conditions.
 Consequently, $\hat{\beta}$ also enjoys a CLT with mean $\beta$ and covariance matrix $n^{-1}B_{n}^{-1}M_{n}B_{n}^{-1}.$ The asymptotic results in this chapter require rather tedious regularity conditions.
 I give them for generality, and they hold automatically if we are willing to assume that the covariates and error terms are all bounded by a constant not depending on $n$.
 These general conditions are basically moment conditions required by the law of large numbers and CLT.
-You do not have to pay too much attention to the conditions when you first read this chapter.
+You do not have to pay too much attention to the conditions when you first read this chapter or you focus on applied statistics.

 The CLT relies on an additional condition on a higher-order moment

 \begin{theorem} Under Assumptions \ref{assume::heteroskedasticity-lm} and \ref{assume::ols-basic-asymptotic-conditions}, if there exist a $\delta>0$ and $C>0$ not depending on $n$ such that $d_{2+\delta,n} \leq C$, then